Greg Orman: Business career

 After graduating, Orman worked for a consultancy firm McKinsey & Company.
 At age 23 he founded Environmental Lighting Concepts LLC, which designs and installs energy-efficient lighting systems for commercial and industrial companies.
 Orman built the business "into a multi-million-dollar enterprise with 120 employees within four years."
+About Orman, a colleague at the time said "this guy had a plan and a vision" and "seemed to work around the clock."

 In 1996, Orman was put in charge of KLT Energy Services, a subsidiary of Kansas City Power & Light after it bought a 70 percent stake in Orman's business.
 Orman remained at Kansas City Power & Light for six more years and grew KLT Energy Services from less than $100 million in revenues to almost $1 billion before leaving the company in 2002.

 Drue Jennings, the CEO of Kansas City Power & Light at the time of their purchase of Environmental Lighting Concepts, referred to Orman as "very disciplined, and very studious, and never just took a flier at something.
 He had it thought through."

 In 2004, Orman co-founded private equity firm Denali Partners LLC and is the Managing Member of Exemplar Holdings, LLC.
 Exemplar Holdings lists six portfolio companies on its website: 1.
 Combat Brands, a Lenexa, Kansas-based boxing equipment manufacturer; 2.
 Ripple Glass, a Kansas City-based recycler of glass containers that operates in six states; 3.
 Exemplar Medical, which focuses on investing in companies that reduce the cost of healthcare; 4.
 Exemplar Finance, which provides financing for capital equipment projects utilizing energy-efficient technology; 5.
 Dragon Jacket, a manufacturer of a patented, reusable pipe insulation product; and 6. an affordable housing subsidiary that invests in local, affordable housing communities.